 Collaboration, Competition, Creativity, Camaraderie and Celebration of Women in Mathematics and the Sciences

 Columbia College is pleased to host Math and Science Days for High School Girls and Middle School Girls.
 Sponsored by the Biology, Chemistry, Computing and Mathematics Programs in the Division of Business, Mathematics and Sciences at Columbia College.
 These special days offer exciting opportunities for motivated students to explore the beauty, power, and usefulness of mathematics and the sciences.
 Students will enjoy participating in a variety of workshops and hands-on activities.
 They will also learn about careers and women's contributions in math and the sciences and other related fields.
-Students will be able to compete in a variety of ways: in an individual written contest and a Jeopardy team competition.
-Prizes for these competitions include medals, trophies and other various prizes.
+Students will be able to compete in individual and team competitions.
+Competition prizes include medals, trophies and other various prizes.

 WHO IS ELIGIBLE

-Middle School (SPRING EVENT) - Female students in grades 6-8 are eligible to participate.
-Students are expected to be accompanied by an adult, such as a teacher or parent, to and from the event.
-Parents are welcome to stay, if they would like, or return at 3pm for the award ceremony.
+Female students in grades 6-12 are eligible to participate.
+Middle school students are expected to be accompanied by an adult, such as a teacher or parent, to and from the event.
+Parents are welcome to stay, if they would like, or return at 3 pm for the award ceremony.

 There is a registration fee of $10 per student and other accompanying adults, except teachers.
 Teachers are free.
 The fees help to defray the cost of lunch, snacks, and materials.

-There are two competitions that students can enter.
-These are the individual written competition for all participants and the Jeopardy team competition.
+There are two competitions that students can enter; the individual written competition and the team competition.

 All registered student participants are expected to take the written competition in the morning.
 Questions will come from basic algebra, geometry, number properties, counting, and logic.
 The test consists of 26 multiple choice questions.
-The top individual scorers will receive awards in the form of medals and other various prizes.
+The top individual scorers for both middle school participants and high school participants will receive awards in the form of medals and other various prizes.
 (Students must attend the full day to be eligible for the prizes.)

 High School Sample questions